-- make it more difficult for us to satisfy our obligations with respect to our Senior Notes and our other debt and liabilities; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, and other general corporate purposes including to make distributions on our common stock as currently contemplated or necessary to maintain our qualification as a REIT; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - increase our vulnerability to adverse economic and industry conditions;

-- place us at a competitive disadvantage compared to competitors that may be less leveraged; - restrict us from pursuing strategic acquisitions or exploiting certain business opportunities; and - limit our ability to borrow additional funds or refinance existing indebtedness on favorable terms.
+- make it more difficult for us to satisfy our obligations with respect to our 6.625% senior notes due 2021 (the "6.625% Senior Notes"), our 5 1/8% senior notes due 2023 (the "5 1/8% Senior Notes" or the "5.125% Senior Notes") and our 5 7/8% senior notes due 2022 (the "5 7/8% Senior Notes" and collectively with the 6.625% Senior Notes and the 5 1/8% Senior Notes, the "Senior Notes") and our other debt and liabilities; - require us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, and other general corporate purposes including to make distributions on our common stock as currently contemplated or necessary to maintain our qualification as a REIT; - · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - increase our vulnerability to adverse economic and industry conditions; - place us at a competitive disadvantage compared to competitors that may be less leveraged; - · restrict us from pursuing strategic acquisitions or exploiting certain business opportunities; and - limit our ability to borrow additional funds or refinance existing indebtedness on favorable terms.

 If we are unable to meet our debt service obligations, we may need to reduce capital expenditures, restructure or refinance our indebtedness, obtain additional equity financing or sell assets.
 We may be unable to restructure or refinance our indebtedness, obtain additional equity financing or sell assets on satisfactory terms or at all.
-In addition, our ability to incur additional indebtedness will be restricted by the terms of the Amended and Restated Senior Credit Facility, the indenture governing the 6.625% Senior Notes, the indenture governing the 5 1/8% Senior Notes and the indenture governing the 5 7/8% Senior Notes.
+In addition, our ability to incur additional indebtedness will be restricted by the terms of the Senior Credit Facility, the indenture governing the 6.625% Senior Notes, the indenture governing the 5.125% Senior Notes and the indenture governing the 5.7% Senior Notes.